-We have only allotted 50 minutes for this activity; therefore, we recommend an interactive whole class discussion with Think-Pair-Share instead of group work.
+We have only allotted 40 minutes for this activity.
+Therefore, we recommend an interactive whole class discussion (with judicious use of Think-Pair-Share) instead of group work.

-Think-Pair-Share #1-#6 (about 40 mins)
+Think-Pair-Share

-- Give students time to read a segment quietly or call on a student to read out loud to the class. - Think: On check your understanding questions, give students a minute or two of quiet time to solve the problem(s). - Pair: After a minute, call time and give them a minute or two to confer with a neighbor. - Share: Call on students at random to share answers and explanations.
+- Give students time to read a segment quietly or call on a student to read out loud to the class. - Think: On check your understanding questions, give students a minute of quiet time to solve the problem(s). - Pair: After a minute, call time and give them a minute to confer with a neighbor. - Share: Call on students to share answers and explanations.
 Check for agreement.
 If necessary, reinforce student explanations with smaller questions that others can answer to clarify concepts.